 Q: Do I Need a PFD in a Lightweight Kayak?

 Kayaking is amazing; but the process of transporting a kayak, not so much.
-Dealing with an 80-pound boat, especially when alone, is anything but enjoyable.
+Dealing with an 80-pound boat, especially when alone, does burn quite a few calories, but is hardly enjoyable.
 Thankfully, there are many lightweight kayaks around.
 They are available as sit-on-tops, sit-ins, inflatables, foldable, and hard shells.

 Do you have any questions about lightweight kayaks?
 Feel free to ask us below.
 Happy kayaking!